— Tagline, Pokémon Mystery Dungeon: Red/Blue Rescue Team

 Adventure Squad: A third installment released only in Japan for WiiWare in 2009, comprising three versions with elementally-themed starter Pokémon (Fire, Water, and Electric), with entirely 3D graphics, and a Lighter and Softer story involving Arceus.
 These games do not have a page here at the moment, which is why the external link is given.

 Gates to Infinity: The fourth installment in the series, released on the Nintendo 3DS, with fully 3D graphics.
 Unlike previous installments, this game is a standalone title.
 It makes use of items called Magnagates, which are generated based on Augmented Reality minigames.
-It was released in Japan on November 23rd, 2012, while North America had their release on March 24, 2013.
-Europe will get the game on May 17 2013, with Australia getting it a day later, May 18.
+It was released in Japan on November 23rd, 2012, while North America had their release on March 24, 2013, Europe on May 17, 2013, and Australia a day later on May 18.

 The first two installments also received their own manga adaptations and a few anime episodes based on them (see The Anime of the Game); the fourth also received an anime-style two-episode short episode.